-Today, we’re continuing our series, The Busy Girl’s Guide to Fall Decorating: Mantel and Living Room!
+Today, we’re continuing our series, The Busy Girl’s Guide to Decorating a Fall Mantel!

 Fall in Florida

 Sometimes I look at the glossy pages of a magazine filled with gorgeous Fall foliage, golden colored trees, and wheelbarrows full of pumpkins and feel the teensiest bit jealous.

 Don’t get me wrong, I’m super excited for the people that are featured.
 I mean, what an honor, right?

 But when I look outside my window I see lots and lots of green.
 And sometimes it seems like Fall in Florida doesn’t quite measure up to those beautiful photos in the magazines.